Each tax season, many people rush to file their returns as soon as they can so they can get a big, fat refund check.

-Here’s the consumer champ’s preferred alternative.
-Let’s say you typically get a refund of $1,200 every year.
-Try reducing your withholding at work by $100 a month.
+Here’s Clark’s preferred alternative: If you typically get a refund of $1,200 every year, reduce the withholding from your paycheck by $100 a month.
 Then have your bank or credit union automatically transfer that $100 each month into a savings account.

 You’ll never see the money, so you never miss it.
 But the end result is that you’ll build your savings and earn interest throughout the entire year.

-In fact, we’ve got a list of high-yield online bank accounts that will pay you in excess of 2% APY right now.
+And here’s a list of high-yield online bank accounts that will help you save more money right now.

-Just talk to your human resources department or a payroll specialist at work to reduce your withholding going forward.
+Just talk to someone in the human resources or payroll department at work to reduce your withholding going forward.

-To make sure you’re close to even-steven as possible, the IRS has a withholding calculator to help you decide just the right amount of money to have held out of every paycheck.
-This will help ensure that you meet your annual tax liability, but prevent you from crossing over into refund territory.
+To make sure you’re as close to even as possible, use the IRS withholding calculator to help you decide just the right amount of money to have held out of every paycheck.
+This will help ensure that you meet your annual tax liability but prevent you from crossing over into refund territory.

-There’s another reason why bringing your refund down to as close to zero as possible makes sense.
-Criminals won’t have any refund money to steal from you!
+There’s another reason why bringing your refund as close to zero as possible makes sense.
+If you do it, criminals won’t have any refund money to try to steal from you.

 Having too much money held out of every check in anticipation of a big refund makes you a more attractive target for tax return identity thieves.

 If there’s no refund, there’s nothing to steal!